 Supporting IWM in Victoria

-Since 2018 the Victorian Government has provided $22.4 million in funding for 106 priority IWM projects across the state that will improve regional water security, enhance waterway and landscape health, and build greater community connections to the environment.
-View maps of the projects (PDF, 477.6 KB).
+Since 2018 the Victorian Government has provided $65 million in funding for 165 priority IWM projects across the state that will improve regional water security, enhance waterway and landscape health, and build greater community connections to the environment.
+View project maps (PDF, 770.1 KB).
+Accessible versions (DOCX, 45.8 KB).

 The Metropolitan Melbourne Integrated Water Management Forum boundaries are aligned with the five major waterway catchment boundaries within the Port Phillip and Western Port region.

 The inaugural Dandenong IWM Forum was convened in December 2017.
-The Forum Area spans a diverse range of landscapes and includes catchments flowing into Port Phillip Bay from Port Melbourne to Point Nepean.
+The Forum area spans a diverse range of landscapes and includes catchments flowing into Port Phillip Bay from Port Melbourne to Point Nepean.
 The Dandenong Forum covers the traditional lands of the Wurundjeri and Bunurong peoples.